KostasBzn/EthRAT/README.md

 # Eth Rat 🐀

 **Eth Rat** is an **ethical remote shell tool (RAT)** for cybersecurity education and testing purpose.
-It is written in python, and it allows you to remotely manage and interact with systems in a controlled, ethical environment.
+It is written in Python, and it allows you to remotely manage and interact with systems in a controlled, ethical environment.

 ## Features
 ✅ **Remote Command Execution** – Send commands to connected clients.